⚠️ Please note that sometimes links from this website will go directly to our main Low Incomes Tax Reform Group’s

 We know this is very complex, but there are two things to remember before you get too concerned with double taxation:

 1. Anyone who is classed as a tax resident of the UK can normally earn a certain amount of money each year, without paying any UK income tax.
-This tax-free amount is called the personal allowance (some non-residents can have it too – for example, if you are a UK or European Economic Area (EEA) national).
-As the personal allowance is so generous (for 2019/20 it is £12,500) it is possible that your total income for the year (including any overseas employment income) will fall within it, meaning that there won’t be any tax to pay in the UK.
+This tax-free amount is called the ‘personal allowance’ (some non-residents can have it too – for example, if you are a UK or European Economic Area (EEA) national).
+As the personal allowance is so generous (for 2020/21 it is £12,500) it is possible that your total income for the year (including any overseas employment income) will fall within it, meaning that there will not be any tax to pay in the UK.

 2. Whilst you will normally have tax deducted by your foreign employer, you may be entitled to reclaim some or all of this back from the foreign tax authorities, meaning that, overall, there may not be any foreign tax.
 Perhaps they have an amount that you can earn tax free like in the UK or there are some other special exemptions or deductions that you can claim in a tax return.
 This is an important point because foreign withholding tax amounts may not represent the true final tax liability.
 You should also remember that every country has its own rules and so the tax position will depend on the country you work in.

 Our Examples section also looks at double taxation in the context of several other typical ‘students leaving the UK’ scenarios.